-II.B.2.h) Faculty members must review all resident interpreted studies.
+II.B.2.h) Faculty members must review all resident-interpreted studies.
 (Core) II.B.2.h).(1) Faculty members should sign and verify these reports within 24 hours.
 (Detail) II.B.2.i) Faculty members must always be available when residents are on call after hours, on weekends, or on holidays.
 (Core) II.B.2.j) Faculty members representing each practice domain must be responsible for the educational content of his or her respective practice domain, and must organize conferences that cover topics in that domain.
 (Core) II.B.2.k) Faculty members representing each practice domain must not have primary responsibility for the educational content of more than one practice domain, but may have clinical responsibilities and/or teaching responsibilities in multiple practice domains.
 (Core) II.B.2.I) Faculty members representing each practice domain must devote at least 0.50 percent FTE in their practice domain.
-(Core) II.B.2.m) Faculty members responsible for the educational content of his/her respective practice domain must demonstrate a commitment to his or her respective practice domain.
 (Core)

-II.B.2.m).(1) Such commitment should be demonstrated by any two of the following: (Detail) II.B.2.m).(1).(a) specialty/subspecialty certification in the practice domain, fellowship training, or three years of practice in the domain; (Detail) II.B.2.m).(1).(b) active participation in specialty/subspecialty societies, including CME activities in the practice domain; (Detail) II.B.2.m).(1).(c) publications or presentations in the specialty/subspecialty practice domain; or, (Detail) II.B.2.m).(1).(d) participation in Maintenance of Certification with emphasis on the specialty/subspecialty practice domain.
-(Detail) II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) their field and hold appropriate institutional appointments.
-II.B.3.b) II.B.3.b).(1) their field and hold appropriate institutional appointments. • their field and hold appropriate institutional appointments.
-(Core) Physician faculty members must: have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review
+II.B.2.m) Faculty members responsible for the educational content of his/her respective practice domain must demonstrate a commitment to his or her respective practice domain.
+(Core) II.B.2.m).(1) Such commitment should be demonstrated by any two of the following: (Core) II.B.2.m).(1).(a) specialty/subspecialty certification in the practice domain, fellowship training, or three years of practice in the domain; (Core) II.B.2.m).(1).(b) active participation in specialty/subspecialty societies, including CME activities in the practice domain; (Core) II.B.2.m).(1).(c) publications or presentations in the specialty/subspecialty practice domain; or, (Core) II.B.2.m).(1).(d) participation in Maintenance of Certification with emphasis on the specialty/subspecialty practice domain.
+(Core) II.B.3.
+F aculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core) II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Radiology or the American Osteopathic Board of Radiology, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.b).(2) Other faculty qualifications acceptable to the Review Committee include certification by other American Board of Medical Specialties (ABMS) member boards, or other American Osteopathic Association (AOA) certifying boards.
+II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.
+(Core)